Pienza travel guide: Visit the Ideal City of the Renaissance in Tuscany

 Where to eat in Pienza

-Despite its small size, Pienza has plenty of good local restaurants.
-If you stay just a day or two you won’t have the chance to visit them all; therefore, I’ll add here three of the best places to eat in Pienza.
+Despite its small size, Pienza boasts a number of excellent local restaurants.
+If you stay just a day or two, you won’t have the chance to visit them all; therefore, I’ll add three of the best places to eat in Pienza here.
 These are:

 Where to stay in Pienza: the best hotels